 - 1. Log on to Windows as an administrator. - 2.
 Access the ISO image. - 3.
-Mount the ISO image as described in Accessing the ISO Deliverable (page 32). - 4.
+Mount the ISO image as described in Accessing an ISO/DVD Deliverable Accessing an ISO/DVD Deliverable. - 4.
 When the introductory dialog appears, choose the appropriate emulation from the drop-down list. - 5.
 Click the Custom button. - 6.
 When the introductory screen appears, click Continue. - 7.
 If you are installing for the first time, the Reality licence agreement is displayed.
 You must accept this agreement before you can continue. - 8.
 From the main menu, select Core Reality Software.
 Then select Reality from the Reality Software Menu. - 9.
 You are then asked if you have a valid keyfile.
 Click Yes to continue.

-Note: If you answer No, the demonstration/evaluation version is installed.
+If you answer No, the demonstration/evaluation version is installed.